-E certificates will also be available to view and download for all providers PDF versions of certificates will be available for distribution to your learners through secure electronic means. eCertificates are not designed to be printed.
+E certificates will also be available to view and download for all learners.
+E-Certificates are not designed to be printed.

 Providers must confirm receipt of printed certificates within 5 working days.

 Open Awards will upload learner results to the UCAS portal prior to the deadline date provided by UCAS.